stepchowfun/poi/CONTRIBUTING.md

   **Rationale:** Converting constructors are a form of weak typing, and we want to encourage a strong typing discipline to catch as many errors as possible at compile time.

+### Visibility

+- `protected` members of a class should be declared after all the `public` members, and `private` members should be declared after all the `protected` members.

+  **Rationale:** This is somewhat arbitrary, but we want to choose a convention and be consistent everywhere.

 ## Bash style guide

 ### Comments